Increasing productivity by collaborating with a remote java development team

 attention we paid to code quality, design patterns, and automation.
 The client was delighted with the high delivery standards of our software and

 our methods.
-They agreed to further enlarge the team – from 10 people to 30-person strong team.
+They agreed to further enlarge the team – from 10 people to a team of over 30 team members.
 The team had dedicated BAs, QAs, full-stack

-developers, frontend and backend developers, and DevOps experts, to name a few.
+developers, frontend and backend developers, and DevOps experts.
 The Shinetech team was slowly becoming incorporated within

 the client’s in-house IT team.
-Naturally, we set up frequent onsite trips for further tech training and discussing new requirements.
+We continued to set up frequent onsite trips for further tech training and discussing new requirements.